nficano/tangerine/README.rst

-Now its time to write your ``response`` functions, these functions get wrapped with the ``listen_for`` decorator, which then registers the pattern to listen for and keeping track of which function should handle it.
+Now its time to write your ``response`` functions, these functions get wrapped with the ``listen_for`` decorator, which then registers the pattern to listen for and keeps track of which function should handle it.

-In the following example, the method is setup to listen for the word "cookies", the decorator passes 2 arguments to the function, first is the ``user`` object which contains information about the user who triggered the event (in this case the Slack user who said the word cookies) and ``message``, which is a string of the complete message.
+In the following example, the method is setup to listen for the word "cookies".
+Notice that the decorator passes 2 arguments to the function, first is the ``user`` object which contains information about the user who triggered the event (in this case the Slack user who said the word cookies) and ``message``, which is a string of the complete message.

 .. code:: python